dCache/dcache-book2/config-pnfs.md

 hsmInstance
 If not set, the HSM instance will be the same as the HSM type.
 Setting this tag will only change the name as used in the storage class and in the pool commands.

-There are more tags used by DCACHE if the HSM type `enstore` is used.
+There are more tags used by dCache if the HSM type `enstore` is used.

 When creating or changing directory tags by writing to the command-file as in